RichiCod3s/admin-dashboard/README.md

 - This project is **only** for practice and does not have any working features.
 - There is no JavaScript or backend functionality implemented.
+- This project was developed using a resolution of 1280x650 and lacks full responsive design, so the layout may not display correctly on different screen sizes.
+Increasing the zoom on higher resolution will show the desired effect